Adverse Drug Events

 Together, these three medication classes caused nearly half of all emergency department visits for ADEs but were prescribed in only 9.4 percent of outpatient visits.

-The Hospital and Healthsystem Association of Pennsylvania, in the Hospital Improvement Innovation Network (HIIN) ADE project, provides tools and supports, and facilitates collaboration to help facilities reduce harm associated with opioids, anticoagulants, and insulin.
+The good news is that most ADE’s are preventable.
+The Hospital and Healthsystem Association of Pennsylvania provides tools and supports, and facilitates collaboration to help facilities reduce harm associated with opioids, anticoagulants, and insulin.

-For more information, contact Matthew Grissinger.
+For more information, contact Beth Murray.
 For media inquiries, contact Rachel Moore, director, media relations.